GMS Gears Up For Q4 Print; Here Are The Recent Forecast Changes From Wall Street's Most Accurate Analysts - GMS (NYSE:GMS)

-GMS Inc. GMS will release its fourth-quarter financial results after the closing bell on Wednesday, June 18.
+GMS Inc. GMS will release its fourth-quarter financial results before the opening bell on Wednesday, June 18.

 Analysts expect the Tucker, Georgia-based company to report quarterly earnings at $1.11 per share, down from $1.93 per share in the year-ago period.
 GMS projects quarterly revenue of $1.3 billion, compared to $1.41 billion a year earlier, according to data from Benzinga Pro.